-"I thought, instead of trying to clean the lobby, it may be easier to just clean these women's disgusting feet," said Mr. Lapazzia.
-And thus, by installing a simple footshower outside of the entrance of the Setai, and supplying his concierge with a stockpile of complimentary slippers for his guests' overnight paramours, Mr. Lapazzia solved an age-old hospitality problem and created the newest must have accomodation for Miami's luxury hotels.
+“I thought, instead of trying to clean the lobby, it may be easier to just clean these women’s disgusting feet,” said Mr. Lapazzia.
+And thus, by installing a simple foot shower outside of the entrance of the Setai, and supplying his concierge with a stockpile of complimentary slippers for his guests’ overnight paramours, Mr. Lapazzia solved an age-old hospitality problem and created the newest must have accommodation for Miami’s luxury hotels.

 “The Setai services some of the world’s wealthiest and sophisticated clients.
 The type that expects nothing short of perfection.
 Unfortunately, sometimes those guests are enticed by a tremendo culo in all white stretch pants and bring a ratchet woman back from the club.
 The Setai is proud to be able to offer our guests’ colorful friends a place to wash the dirt off of their feet and a nice pair of slippers to wear as they walk through our stunning lobby to our lavish guest suites for the night.

 The Plantain caught up with Ms. Alvarez early the next morning as she left the hotel and asked her what she thought of the Setai’s unique pata sucia accommodations.
-The Cutler Bay native said that she thought it was “like a super classy thing” for the hotel to offer before suspiciously volunteering that the two Rolex watches loosely dangling from her right wrist were "for sure literally" hers.
+The Aventura native said that she thought it was “like a super classy thing” for the hotel to offer before suspiciously volunteering that the two Rolex watches loosely dangling from her right wrist was “for sure literally” hers.

 When asked to clarify, Ms. Alvarez said she “was like super hungover” and had to leave.
 The unemployed esthetician then quickly scuttled away to an Uber waiting for her outside the hotel, still wearing the complimentary slippers she received upon her arrival the night before.